-- I love hibiscus so this Hibiscus Food Coloring Powder is a great option too, although it also appears to be more of a pink color than red.
+- This Hibiscus Food Coloring Powder (paid link) is an option too, although it’s more pink than red.

-Another way to boost the color is to reduce the amount of cocoa powder used.
-You can substitute the cocoa powder with a tablespoon of cocoa extract to deliver the light chocolate flavor for this cake.
+Another way to boost the color is to substitute the cocoa powder with a tablespoon of cocoa extract to deliver the light chocolate flavor for the cake.